IEscher/DAI-2022-HTTP-Infra/README.md

 We can access the app using port 9002, instead of its default one (being 3000).

-We can see graphically the output, with a browser, by reaching [localhost:9002](http://localhost:9002)
+We can see graphically the output, with a browser, by reaching [localhost:9002](http://localhost:9002) or the test statement[localhost:9002/test](http://localhost:9002/test)